magedmg/adds-cheatsheet/main.typ

 ```

 == Insertion
-逐一将未排序部分的下一个元素插入到（不断交换）已排序部分的正确位置，逐步构建出一个已排序的数组 builds the sorted array one element at a time by repeatedly taking the next unsorted element and inserting it into its correct position in the sorted part
+builds the sorted array one element at a time by repeatedly taking the next unsorted element and inserting it into its correct position in the sorted part
 ```cpp
 for (int i = 1; i < array.size(); i++) {
   for (int j = i; j > 0; j--) {